kyma-project/kyma/resources/compass/configure-managed-gcp-postgresql.md

   - Cloud SQL Editor
   - Cloud SQL Admin

-## Install the Compass with managed GCP PostgreSQL database
+## Install Compass with managed GCP PostgreSQL database

 To install Compass with GCP managed Postgres database, set the **database.embedded.enabled** value to `false` inside the `./chart/compass/values.yaml` file, and fill these values: